 Are weekend and weeknight placements available?

 Field placements generally occur on weekdays during regular business hours.
 Field placement agencies are usually not able to accommodate interns on weekends, and the availability of a field placement occurring only during evening and/or weekend hours is not guaranteed.
-Applicants are admitted with the understanding that they must be available for a minimum of one full day during the work week (Monday through Friday, 9 am – 5 pm) as part of their full time requirements for field (two days a week for Foundation year, and three days a week for Advanced year).
+Applicants are admitted with the understanding that they must be available for a minimum of one full day during the work week (Monday through Friday, 9 a.m.-5 p.m.) as part of the regular weekly requirements for field which are: two full 8-hour agency days week for Foundation Year and part-time students electing the two-day/week option in the third year; and, three full 8-hour agency days a week for the Advanced year.

 Are there any specific requirements that may impact my choice of a field placement site?